Last updated on February 27, 2026.

 Courses in the second year provide the student with advanced knowledge in orthodontic diagnosis, case management and treatment techniques.
 Various approaches to routine orthodontic tooth movement, dentofacial orthopedics, surgical orthodontics and techniques for the management of the cleft lip and palate/craniofacial deformity patient are presented.
 Topics include: growth and development, biomechanics, adjunctive orthodontic procedures, radiology/radiographic imaging techniques, craniofacial deformities, dentofacial orthopedics, interdisciplinary comprehensive care, temporomandibular disorders, surgical orthodontics, literature review, clinical orthodontics and risk management.

 The final six months of the educational program will focus on completion of research projects and thesis preparation.
 Emphasis will also be placed on the detailing and finishing of all remaining clinical cases under treatment.
-This should provide 6 cases required by the ABO for board certification.
+Finishing and review of these cases will prepare the resident for ABO board certification.
 In addition, residents will employ their diagnostic and treatment planning skills for evaluation of new patients in screening clinics.
-Two one-week extramural rotations in the private offices of participating orthodontic faculty members highlight the final months of the residency.

 The clinical faculty is exemplary and provides the student the education necessary to practice clinically efficient orthodontics.
 Graduates of the orthodontic program are encouraged to become board certified.
 All students complete a research project for the master of science degree.
 In addition to a thesis, a publishable version of the research is required.
 Upon satisfactory completion of the program, students receive a certificate in orthodontics and a master of science degree.